uma-dev/GCP-course/notes.md

 - [Standard, Multi-regional or Regional] to [Nearline or Coldline or Archive]
 - [Nearline] to [Coldline or Archive]
 - [Coldline] to [Archive]

+______

+### Cloud Storage - Encryption

+- Data is encrypted on the server side.
+- You can configure to use the default (Google Managed encryption key) or change it to use (Customer Managed encryption key using KMS)
+- Optionally you can encrypt on the client side